Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 All greyhound establishments will try to maintain a fair and safe circuit for racing by regularly rolling flat and watering the sand.
 However, this can often be a difficult task to achieve as 'track-surfaces' are constantly affected by adverse weather conditions.
 Therefore, any dogs fortunate to race on a faster surface then their competitors, theoretically can produce quicker times!
 This 'advantage' or alternatively considered 'disadvantage' in the bias of the track is very significant as it not only affects results but also influences any betting in a race!

-I suggest the 1st thing all "Predictors" should do while attending a greyhound meeting is to check the condition of the track!
+I suggest the 1st thing all "Predictors" should do while attending a greyhound meeting is to check the condition of the track.
 This is a major advantage in selecting winners given to all race-goers!
-Although, there are still three possible ways for 'off track punters' to correctly calculate the going conditions.
+Although, there are still three possible ways for 'off track punters' to calculate the correct going conditions.
 Firstly, by paying attention to local weather forecasts for any 'climatic changes' due to affect the race surface.
 Secondly, you may notice a repetitive pattern to 'previous trends' of winning trap numbers reflected in past results.
 Or thirdly, by studying the 'win times', 'racing lines' and 'running styles' of all the winners from earlier races, then decide if it's the inside, middle or outside traps if any, that has the advantage on those particular surface conditions.

 Greyhound Predictor Software allows you to simulate four race conditions: